 Step 6: Remove any handles from the baskets that you’ve chosen to act as your lamp shades.
 We were able to remove ours easily by just bending them back and forth several times until they snapped off.

 Step 7: Use zip ties to attach the baskets to the flanges on your chandelier base.

 Step 8: Use a hot glue gun to attach 3 puck lights to the top of each basket.

-That's it!
+That’s it!
 The puck lights we ordered are operated by a small remote that we keep on our outdoor dining table.
-They put off the perfect amount of light for some ambience and visibility.
+They put off the perfect amount of light for some ambiance and visibility.